Sarcos Robotics raises $40 million to develop an exoskeleton for industrial applications

 Beyond Guardian XO, Sarcos offers the Guardian S, which is designed for surveillance and inspection.
 Its snakelike body packs two-way video-, voice-, and data-transmitting hardware capable of carrying up to 10 pounds horizontally and navigating mud, gravel, and water surfaces in confined indoor and outdoor spaces as narrow as seven inches.

-The Guardian S, which lasts up to 12 hours on a battery charge (or about 3 miles), can be guided with a remote and is outfitted with sensors that detect infrared light, gas, vibration, location, acceleration, and sound.
+The Guardian S, which lasts up to 12 hours on a battery charge (or about three miles), can be guided with a remote and is outfitted with sensors that detect infrared light, gas, vibration, location, acceleration, and sound.
 The IP65-certified, dust-proof robot, which is deployable in less than two minutes, can scale ferromagnetic surfaces while remaining compact and low-profile enough to transport payloads.

 The Guardian S’ counterpart — Guardian GT — has two or more seven-foot, seven-degrees-of-freedom dexterous arms mounted on either a track or a wheeled base.
-Together, they’re able to lift up to 1,000 pounds with task-specific attachments that can reach objects four feet in front, with the robotic arms acting as an extension of the operator’s arm movements.
+Together, they’re able to lift up to 1,000 pounds with task-specific attachments that can reach objects four feet in front, while the robotic arms act as an extension of the operator’s arm movements.

 All of Sarcos’ robots — Guardian XO, Guardian S, and Guardian GT — can be orchestrated from Command Center, a hub that runs atop Microsoft Azure Cloud Services and IoT hub.
 Command Center offers per-device authentication to set up individual accounts and credentials for all connected machines.